wp-plugins/woocommerce-beans/readme.txt

 6. All these shops are already happy with Beans.
 And you?

 == Changelog ==

+= 0.10.1 =
+- Correct typo error in beans.js

+= 0.10.0 =
+- New version of Beans
+- Integration has been improved
+- Create a reward page
+- Allow styling edit
+- Using Beans API for PHP 1.3.5
+- Bugs fix and performance improve
+- Test the wordpress 4.3 and woocommerce 2.4

 = 0.9.71 =
 - Minor bug corrected